 Our contracted service partners allow us to hire expertise while managing our internal personnel costs.
-We will see an increase in this category as we have moved into a higher tier with MACC and need to continue to explore the correct fit for our IT support needs.
-Our partner investment for 2024 includes:
+We will see a moderate increase in this category with primary partners with our third party financial audit, our HR contract with MACC, our invaluable investment in an exceptional Grant Writer, IT support needs and our overnight security.
+Our partner investment for 2025 includes:

-- \$56,000 for HR support with MACC
+- \$58,000 for HR support with MACC

-- \$90,000 for Hope Place evening security with increase for 2024
+- \$100,000 for Hope Place evening security with increase for 2024

-- \$20,000 for IT Solutions
+- \$23,000 for IT Solutions

-- \$14,880 for Anoka County Career Force
+- \$10,000 for Anoka County Career Force

-- \$3,000 Controller accounting

-- o \$24,000 audit expense
+- \$25,000 audit expense

-- Includes contracting talent

-Grant Writing, Photography | Videography, Website.
+- Additionally includes contracting talent in Photography | Videography,

+Website, and social media partnerships.